inmanta/inmanta-core/docs/model_developers/plugins.rst

     Plugin 'printf' in module 'inmanta_plugins.<module_name>' is deprecated.
 It should be replaced by 'my_new_plugin'

-Should de replace_by argument be omitted, the warning would look like this:
+Should the replace_by argument be omitted, the warning would look like this:

 .. code-block::